ninja-syndicate/supremacy-gameclient/Content/Scripts/default-mech-ai/README.md

 As a starting point, if you want to only tweak the overall behaviors of the existing AI, take a look at `src/trees/BT_Root.ts`.
 It contains the root behavior tree that is run by AI.
-But if you want to dive straight to nitty-gritty details such as how it should behave on different perception stimulus or just want to understand how everything works, see the main script file in `src/mech.ts` and step through each line of code, especially `onBegin` and `onTick` functions.
+But if you want to dive straight to nitty-gritty details such as how it should behave on different perception stimulus or just want to understand how everything works, see the main script file in `src/mech.ts`, especially `onBegin` and `onTick` functions.

 ### Naming Convention